Are You a Monk or What?

 I didn’t know what to make of the oversized fat cars that looked like blimps on wheels, crowding the narrow streets downtown.
 This was my first time seeing SUVs.
 As for the ads in the subway cars, I couldn’t figure out what they were selling, that’s how divorced I was from the cultural cues.
 It felt strange to be back in my apartment amid the ambient luxury of New York — a far cry from the raw simplicity of the monasteries and Himalayan villages where rubber flip-flops and a few

 paved roads were the norm.
 I had to relearn attention to traffic lights.
 Cars seemed to come out of nowhere.
-In Asia, I hadn’t had a phone, mailbox, or kitchen of my own.
+In Asia, I didn’t have a phone, mailbox, or kitchen of my own.
 Now back on West 12th Street, I took a long look at my designer-tiled kitchen floor, waved a shy hello to the stove and fridge, and sighed.

 I needed to re-adjust slowwwwly.